in van den Boom & Giralt, Sydowia, 64: 152, 2012. Basionym: Lecidea oleicola Nyl. - Bull. Soc. linn. Normandie, 6: 312, 1873.

 Distribution: C - Tosc (TSB 5587).

 Description: Thallus crustose, episubstratic, pale grey, rimose-areolate.
 Medulla white, I-, without crystals.
-Apothecia at first immersed-erumpent and apparently lecanorine, being surrounded by an entire to cracked pseudothalline margin, becoming lecideine and sessile, 0.3-0.5 mm across.
-Disc black, epruinose, at first concave, then flat to slightly convex; proper margin persistent.
+Apothecia at first immersed-erumpent and apparently lecanorine, being surrounded by an entire to cracked pseudothalline margin, becoming lecideine and sessile, 0.3-0.5 mm across, with a black, epruinose, at first concave, then flat to slightly convex disc, and a persistent proper margin.
 Epithecium brown; hymenium colourless, not inspersed with oil droplets; paraphyses capitate, with a dark brown cap; hypothecium pale to dark brown.
 Asci 8-spored, clavate, Bacidia-type.
-Ascospores 1-septate brown, ellipsoid, often curved, (10.5-)11-13(-15) x 5.5-6.5(-7) μm, Buellia-type, constricted at septum, clearly ornamented.
+Ascospores 1-septate brown, ellipsoid, often curved, (10.5-)11-13(-15) x 5.5-6.5(-7) μm, Buellia-type, constricted at septum, the wall clearly ornamented, the ontogeny of type A (apical wall thickenings produced after septum formation).
 Pycnidia black, subimmersed.
 Conidia filiform, curved, 13-17 x c.
 1 μm.
 Photobiont chlorococcoid.
-Spot tests: thallus and medulla K-, C-, KC-, P-, UV-.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a recently resurrected epiphytic species, also known from Portugal and the Canary Islands, probably more common in the warmest parts of Mediterranean Italy.